red5us/PTools/README.md

 # PTools
-Quick access to some common penetration testing tools List of Tools:
+Quick access to some common penetration testing tools.
+List of Tools:

  - adPEAS
  - BloodHound-v4.2.0